-- Prepare Oaths of Office and Certificates for newly elected officials. - Process payment for poll workers and polling locations. - Canvassing Board must attend Post Election Audit meeting called by the SOE to audit the results of your election. - Administer Oath of Office and provided Certificate of Election. - Schedule Orientation of newly elected officials - Forward original Form 1 of newly elected officials to SOE or have elected official fill out a new Form 1 and submit to SOE. - Advise defeated incumbent candidates to file Form 1F within 60 days of leaving their elected office. - Send termination report reminders to unopposed, opposed, and run-off candidates. - Monitor submittal of treasurer reports, as F.S. mandates late submittals shall be fined.
+- Prepare Oaths of Office and Certificates for newly elected officials. - Process payment for poll workers and polling locations. - Canvassing Board must attend Post Election Audit meeting called by the County SOE to audit the results of your election. - Administer Oath of Office and provided Certificate of Election. - Schedule Orientation of newly elected officials. - Forward original Form 1 of newly elected officials to County SOE or have elected official fill out a new Form 1 and submit to County SOE. - Inform defeated incumbent candidates and/or retiring elected officials to file Form 1F within 60 days of leaving their elected office. - Send termination report reminders to unopposed, opposed, and run-off candidates. - Monitor submittal of treasurer reports, as F.S.
+[106.07(8)(a)] mandates late submittals shall be fined.